torvalds/linux/Documentation/teaching/info/vm.rst

    char device redirected to /dev/pts/19 (label virtiocon0)

-.. note:: To show the qemu console use "QEMU_DISPLAY=sdl make
+.. note:: To show the qemu console use "QEMU_DISPLAY=gtk make
           boot".
 This will show the VGA output and will also give access to the standard keyboard.